webdevops/php-docker-boilerplate/README.md

     # or only php
     $ docker-compose logs main

-    # or only php and nginx
+    # or only php and webserver
-    $ docker-compose logs main nginx
+    $ docker-compose logs main web

 ## Create project